jaspector

 New construction, additions, remodels, accessory structures, and other work regulated by the adopted building codes within Naples City limits.

+Not all construction work requires a permit in Naples, UT.
 The following work is generally exempt: One-story detached accessory structures (tool sheds, playhouses, and similar) not exceeding 120 square feet in floor area.; Fences not over 7 feet high.; Retaining walls not over 4 feet in height and not supporting a surcharge or impounding Class I, II, or III-A liquids.; Water tanks supported directly on grade if the capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed 2 to 1.; Platforms, walks, and driveways not more than 30 inches above adjacent grade and not over any basement or story below.; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work.; Prefabricated swimming pools accessory to a group R-3 occupancy not more than 24 inches deep and not more than 5,000 gallons..
 Note: Exemptions default to Utah-adopted IRC/IBC standards.
 Verify project-specific exemption status with the City Office before treating work as permit-exempt.
+When in doubt, confirm with the local building department before starting work.